Skip to content

 3D Castle roof area = 3473.19 m^2 – 479.85 m^2 = 2,993.34 m^2

-Using the traditional roof measurement techniques, it would be close to impossible to measure accurate area of this kind of complicated roof, but with help of 3Dsurvey and drone photogrammetry the task was relatively easy and significantly user friendlier than traditional approaches.
+Using traditional roof measuring techniques would have been near impossible to do accurately as the area of this roof was more complex.
+With help of 3Dsurvey and drone photogrammetry, however, the task was relatively easy and significantly user friendlier than traditional approaches.

 Again, we quickly recap the steps needed to calculate the 3D area: